bueler/glacier-fe-estimate/py/README.md

 ## basic usage on short single case

+Return to the current directory `glacier-fe-estimate/py/`.
 Activate the [Firedrake](https://www.firedrakeproject.org/) venv and then run a shortened single case:

     $ source firedrake/bin/activate
     $ bash show.sh